College & Architecture

 Fitzwilliam College was founded in 1869 to widen access to the University.
 It is a thriving community of around 430 undergraduates, 320 graduates, 60 Fellows and more than 100 staff.

 The College sits in the grounds of The Grove, a lovely Regency house, which once belonged to Emma Darwin.
-The Hall Building including the Dining Hall and the first residential buildings (Tree Court and Fellows' Court) were designed by Sir Denys Lasdun and have won many architecture awards.
-Other buildings of note include the Auditorium, the Olisa Library and the Chapel, whose interior woodwork is designed to suggest a floating ship.
+The Hall Building including the Dining Hall and the first residential buildings (Tree Court and Fellows' Court) designed by the acclaimed post-war architect Denys Lasdun and have won many architecture awards.
+Other buildings of note include the Auditorium, the Olisa Library and the Chapel.
+The Chapel has been given the honour of being Grade II listed along with New Court and the Central Building.
+The Chapel, whose interior woodwork is designed to suggest a floating ship.
 The entrance area and the crypt are planked to recall the hull of a boat, as does the first-floor woodwork.